FAQ

 For new service, the serviceman will not leave the water meter on if something is running inside the property.
 We will need the customer to be at the property so they can identify the source of running water.
 Please call the office so we can dispatch a serviceman.

-Electric rates can be found on our website www.columbuslw.com at the bottom of the page > Information > Schedule of Deposit.
+Electric rates can be found on our website www.columbuslw.com at the bottom of the

 Sewer is considered any waste or drainage.
 The sewer lines allow all drainage and waste to flow away from the property to a treatment plant.
 On your bill statement, the sewer will always mirror the water.